parsaeisa/Notes/AI/AIEngineering.md

 * Primary Objective: Inspect visual engineering documents, invoices, sensor telemetry, and surveillance/drone imagery to extract structured data and trigger automated downstream actions.
 * Mechanism: Passes image frames or scanned documents to Vision-Language Models (VLMs), parses text/spatial coordinates (Bounding Boxes), enforces JSON Schema compliance, and updates target databases.
 * Common Tech Stack: `Qwen2-VL`, `LLaVA`, `DocVQA pipelines`, `PyTorch`, `FastAPI`.

+## ByteByteGo

+### Top 12 Agent Skills You Should Know
+[ Not investigated completely yet ]
+Agent skills are instructions and scripts that teach your LLM agent a new skill.
+The diagram below shows the 12 most-starred skill repos on GitHub as of August 2026.

+* Superpowers (obra/superpowers): This skill makes your agent plan before it writes code.
+* skills (mattpocock/skills): Matt Pocock's personal skill set makes your agent challenge your plan first.
+This is useful as agents can sometimes be too soft.
+* andrej-karpathy-skills: Multica AI distilled Karpathy's advice on AI coding pitfalls into one skill.
+* everything-claude-code: Skills that help you set up your coding agent.
+This is useful when you are starting Claude Code from scratch.
+* skills (anthropics/skills): This is Anthropic's official skills.
+It makes your agent capable of creating outputs like Word or PDF files.
+* ui-ux-pro-max-skill: This has instructions that teach your agent how to prevent AI-like designs.
+* caveman: Julius Brussee's skill makes your agent reply in short caveman speak.
+* ponytail: Dietrich Gebert's skill teaches your agent how to write code that is simple and clean.
+* agent-skills: Google's Addy Osmani included production-grade engineering practices in a skill
+* graphify (safishamsi/graphify): This skill converts a codebase into a knowledge graph, so an agent can navigate easier.
+* Understand-Anything: Egonex AI converts a codebase into visual maps to explore.
+* impeccable (pbakaus/impeccable): This skill makes an agent better at UI polish.